 After the accident, be sure to notify your insurance carrier about the accident immediately.
 If you did not call the police, they may ask you to file a police report or make a statement.
 Remember, you will always want to think twice before talking to the other driver’s insurance companies or making any admissions of guilt.
 In Massachusetts, even if you are found partially liable, you may still recover damages in auto accident litigation cases, but note that your recovery will be reduced.

 Boston Auto Accident Litigation Attorneys

-John J. Sheehan is an experienced auto accident attorney serving clients in the greater Boston region.
+John J. Sheehan is an experienced Boston personal injury lawyer serving clients in the greater Boston region.
 His extensive knowledge of complex auto accident litigation can help ensure that you receive the greatest amount of compensation possible.
 When you file a lawsuit, there is a lot of information that you might need to help you prove your case—following the tips above can ensure that information is preserved, witnesses are identified, and that we know which individuals to bring a lawsuit against.
 If you think you may have a viable legal claim, contact our Boston office to explore your legal options today.